shopware/shopware/src/Docs/_new/4-how-to/050-custom-entity.md

 ## The EntityDefinition class

 The main entry point for custom entities is an `EntityDefinition` class.
-For more information about what the `EntityDefinition` class does, have a look at the guide about the [Shopware platform data abstraction layer](./data-abstraction-layer.md).
+For more information about what the `EntityDefinition` class does, have a look at the guide about the [data abstraction layer](../2-internals/1-core/20-data-abstraction-layer/__categoryInfo.md).

 Your custom entity, as well as your `EntityDefinition` and the `EntityCollection` classes, should be placed inside a folder named after the domain it handles, e.g. "Checkout" if you were to include a Checkout entity.